mcteague/campusEatsdb-DSBA6160-Group3/README.md

 ### Database Details and Enhancements

-Below we provide an overview of the campuseats database and detail the enhancements made by our team.
+Below we provide an overview of the campuseats database and detail the enhancements made to it by our team.

 #### Overview and Structure